Bluesky at Home » DIY Projects » How to a Make Simple Boxwood Winter Wreath

 • pat the oranges dry with a paper towel

-• place a cooking rack on a half sheet pan
+• place a cooking rack on a half-sheet pan with a piece of parchment paper

 • remove the oranges from the oven and set aside until you are ready to use.
 They will be a little sticky.